jihoonk-1116/qcfirst/README.md

  #### Log-in & sign-up and authentication system
 For the system, we needed to implement user APIs to handle user data with our DB.
 First, the model for user schema is needed to store in MongoDB.
-The schema is composed of like the below figure: <br>
+The schema is the below figure: <br>

   ![image](https://user-images.githubusercontent.com/76544061/117223641-14e69c00-addc-11eb-8317-5c52e41a82d0.png)